abbcyhn/astro-demo/src/content/articles/live-music-is-crucial.md

 ---
-author: pam-beesely
+author: jim-halpert
-categories: ["career advice"]
+categories: ["insights"]
-date: 08/10/2021
+date: 2021-10-08
 featured: false
-image: ../../assets/images/record.jpg
+image: ../../assets/images/concert.jpg
-title: Creating a successful music brand
+title: Live music is crucial
 ---

 Collaboration is a key component of many creative endeavors, and music production is no exception.
 In fact, collaboration can be essential to the success of a music project, as it allows for the pooling of diverse talents and perspectives to create something truly unique and compelling.